gnowledge/gnowledge.github.io/publications.md

 ---

-### Using Semantic Reference Set of Linking Words for Concept Mapping in Biology
+### Semantic Reference Set of Linking Words for Concept Mapping in Biology

 Meena Kharatmal and G. Nagarjuna, "Using Semantic Reference Set of Linking Words for Concept Mapping in Biology", In A. Canas, P. Reiska & J. Novak (Eds.) *Innovating with concept mapping.
 Communications in computer and information science series (Vol. 635, pp. 315-329).
 Springer International Publisher.*, 2016.
 [Download PDF file](assets/Using-Semantic-Reference-Set-of-Linking-Words-for-Concept-Mapping-in-Biology-2016.pdf)